 San Francisco’s iconic Fisherman’s Wharf is a colorful marketplace where the real fish catching is done by its famous sea-lion community.

-The old wooden boardwalk of the Pier 39 has been completely restored into a shopping precinct which is heavy on souvenir stands and fashion retail.
+The old wooden boardwalk of Pier 39 has been completely restored into a shopping precinct that is heavy on souvenir stands and fashion retail.
 The standout for us is Lefty’s, a leftorium – a place that sells products for left-handed people and an obvious Simpsons reference for fans.
-There are also plenty of seafood restaurants to choose from but no stands of fresh-off-the-boat seafood.
+There are also plenty of seafood restaurants to choose from but no stands for fresh-off-the-boat seafood.
 No, that fishy aroma is coming from over the side of the wharf.

 Looking across a series of pylons are a colony of large, lounging sea lions.
 Lethargically soaking up the San Fran sun, they occasionally flap their tails to ward off the flies.
 Every once in a while, one will have enough of being rolled on and will dive into the chilly waters.
 They yelp and bark like a dog pound.

 The Pier 39 seals have been a Fisherman’s Wharf fixture for 30 years.
 They are fascinating to watch, as long as your nose can deal with their fishy scent.

 Fisherman’s Wharf and the Pier 39 Sea Lions are two of the Embarcado’s main draws.

 Bay side by Ghiradelli Square on Beach Street.